CP1401/Practicals/prac_01/README.md

 ### Example program

-For fun, let's now copy all of the code from our [catering calculator example program](https://raw.githubusercontent.com/CP1401/subject/master/cateringcalculator.py) (Use Ctrl+click to open links in new tabs)
+For fun, let's now copy all the code from our [catering calculator example program](https://raw.githubusercontent.com/CP1401/subject/master/cateringcalculator.py) (Use Ctrl+click to open links in new tabs)
 and paste that into a **new Python file** with the same name, `cateringcalculator.py`.

 **Run it**... play with it, change it, break it, see what happens...
-(Don't worry if you don't understand it yet, we've still got a long way to go.)
+(Don't worry if you don't understand it yet; we've still got a long way to go.)

 ## Save your work